Exhibition Opens and Bidding Begins

 The 'Ben Fearnside: Metal on Canvas' exhibition at Gallery 40 has now opened for the Brighton Fringe with a private view for supporters.
-Bidding has started for on 'Containment 12' (below), the painting on auction for The Sussex Beacon.
+Bidding has started for on 'Containment 12' (above), the painting on auction for The Sussex Beacon.

 The private preview was a 'thank you' to those who've supported me creatively or practically, or who've bought paintings in the past.

 It was a very successful evening.
 For a start, the forecast torrential rain held off: absorbent mats, towels and umbrella-holders were not required.